Nithin1729S/IT303-Mini-Project/README.md

 ### Authentication
 - Faculty can log in, log out, and reset their password via OTP-based authentication.
 - Password updates are supported.
+- **CAPTCHA** has been added to the login and registration forms to enhance security and prevent automated attacks.

 ### Profile Management
 - Faculty can edit their profile information.